eltenedor/coverage/README.md

 #### Push the coverage report to codecov

 This step uses products from the previous steps, namely the `cover_db` folder.
-The Token stems from the the codecov app that has been linked to the repository and saved to the repository secrets.
+The token stems from the the codecov app that has been linked to the repository and saved to the repository secrets.

 ```yaml
       - name: push coverage analysis